tim-smart/effect-atom/README.md

 // You can also pass a function to get access to the `Atom.Context`
 //
-// `get.result` can be used in Effect's to get the value of an Atom<Result>. const resultWithContextAtom: Atom<Result<number>> = Atom.make(
+// `get.result` can be used in Effects to get the value of an Atom<Result>. const resultWithContextAtom: Atom<Result<number>> = Atom.make(
   Effect.fnUntraced(function* (get: Atom.Context) {
     const count = yield* get.result(countAtom)